AndresAnariba/KlopapierApp/README.md

 # Installation

-This App is not, and is not planned for it to be on Google's PlayStore.
-You can still install this app by following these steps:
+This App is not, and probably will never be on Google's PlayStore (I know..
+I'm sorry), but you can still install this app by following these steps:
 * Download the apk from [this](https://github.com/AndresAnariba/KlopapierApp/blob/master/app-debug.apk) url from your mobile device (in this example I will be using my Google Chrome webbrowser)
 * Click Open on the bottom tab
 * Android Phones can only install apps from the PlayStore by default.
 Luckily we can change this, so click Settings on the tab that was recently opened.